Eimaen/MusixmatchClientLib/README.md

 - Don't write bots to spam translations *(same as above)*
 - **Don't write bots at all**

-Now you have possibility to create Musixmatch bots with this library, but, if you want to use that as a bot, read the text above.
-If you are looking for some point-gaining information, it can be found in the `MusixmatchClientLib.Exploits`.
-They'll just get you some points.
-I've contacted Musixmatch over *typeform* telling them about their vulnerabilities, but they didn't fix them, and they didn't even reply to my message.
+I've contacted Musixmatch over Typeform telling them about their vulnerabilities, but they didn't fix them, and they didn't even reply to my message.
-**They are not interested**.
-So, I can not stop you now.
+They are not interested :sad_face:

 Anyway, breaking ToS is bannable.